ds4dm/ecole/docs/howto/instances.rst

 Generators Random States
 ------------------------
-Instance generators holds a random state to generate instance.
+An :py:class:`~ecole.typing.InstanceGenerator` holds a random state to generate instance.
-..
-FIXME add typing reference
-This can be better understood when using the ``seed`` method of the generators.
+This can be better understood when using the :py:meth:`~ecole.typing.InstanceGenerator.seed` method of the generator.

 .. code-block:: python